kyma-project/kyma/docs/operation-guides/troubleshoot-volume-backup.md

 ## Remedy

-Wait until the PersistentVolumeClaim is bound to the PersistentVolume and then create the snapshot.
+Wait until the PersistentVolumeClaim is bound to the PersistentVolume and create the snapshot afterward.